Sultanzade Ali Bey: Education and career

 During the exile, Ali was educated along with his siblings by his uncle, and stepfather Kamil Pasha.
 Kamil Pasha used to teach them the old Turkish alphabet along with Neslişah Sultan, Hanzade Sultan and Necla Sultan on every Sunday.
-In 1939, a special law was passed for Türkan and her siblings, which allowed them to return to Turkey, the law was effective on 25 May 1939, after which Ali and his sisters returned to Istanbul.
-During the World War II, his sisters went to Switzerland to their mother, however he chose to remain in Istanbul, due to studies.
+In 1939, a special law was passed for Ali and his siblings, which allowed them to return to Turkey.
+The law was effective on 25 May 1939, after which Ali and his sisters returned to Istanbul.
+During World War II, his sisters went to Switzerland to their mother, however he chose to remain in Istanbul, to continue his studies.

 Ali was enrolled into Galatasaray High School where he studied for a year.
 Following his education at the college, he joined the military academy in 1939, following the footsteps on his father, and graduated from the academy in the winter of 1941 due to the World War II.
 Ali also studied at the Turkish Aeronautical Association and practiced parachuting there.
 In 1942, Ali travelled to England to complete his undergraduate education, and acquired his aviation training there, he returned to Turkey in 1944.
 Ali also served in the Turkish Air Force until 1956.
 He was able to speak English, French, German and Italian.
 He also served as a fire assistant in London, England.

 Personal life and death

-Ali married Perizad Abedin, the daughter of Abidin Daner, a prominent journalist and politician in 1948.
+Ali married Perizad Abedin, the daughter of Abidin Daver, a prominent journalist and politician in 1948.
 On 15 September 1955, she gave birth to the couple's only child, a daughter Arzu Enver in Naples, Italy (she married Arslan Sadikoglu and had a son, Burak).
 In 1964, the couple divorced and then Ali married a foreign woman named May Britt and went to live in Australia.

-Ali died on 2 December 1971 at the age of fifty due to mountain accident in Australia.
+Ali died on 2 December 1971 at the age of fifty due to a mountain accident in Australia.